glouw/blog/_posts/2020-07-12-Generic-Lists,-Queues,-And-Stacks.md

             self->destruct(data);
             data = NULL;
         }
-        Node_Free(node);
+        free(node);
         self->size -= 1;
         return data;
     }

 All operations on lists are done with loops.
 A single loop function with a _programmable_ callback defines actions to be done on nodes.
-That is, the list iteration callback can stop or continue at this node, or entirely delete the contents of this node.
+That is, the list iteration callback can stop or continue at some node, or entirely delete the contents of some node.

     typedef enum
     {